algorandlabs/smart-asa/README.md

 # Smart-ASA

 Smart ASA reference implementation

 ## Overview

+The Smart ASA introduced with [ARC-0020](https://github.com/aldur/ARCs/blob/smartasa/ARCs/arc-0020.md) represents a new building block for complex blockchain applications.
+It offers a more flexible way to work with ASAs providing re-configuration functionalities and the possibility of building additional business logics around operations like ASA transfers, mints, and burns.
+This example presents an implementation of the Smart ASA contract as well as an easy to use CLI to interact with its functionalities.

+**Disclamer: This code is not audited and should not be used in a production environment.**

 ## Reference implementation rational

 ### Underlying ASA configuration

 ### State Schema

 #### Self Validation

 #### Global State

 #### Local State

 ### Smart Contract ABI's type check